Skip to main content

 Fusarium:

-Similar to Pythium and Rhizoctonia, Fusarium wilt is a fungal disease where Actinovate can play to all is strengths to protect the plant.
+Similar to Pythium and Rhizoctonia, Fusarium wilt is a fungal disease where Actinovate can play to all its strengths to protect the plant.
 Once established on the root system, Actinovate effectively forms a protective barrier and can bring all its different modes of action to bear to prevent the pathogen from invading the host.
 It is also a good example of why preventive application is so crucial – once Fusarium has become entrenched in the vasculature, access is limited and many of the more direct avenues of fungicidal attack are no longer open.

 Botrytis